umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/cdc-mask-research.md

 load present in patient Z, along with a reference to *Rothe,* is the basis for a call to further research on the potential of asymptomatic transmission.

+**Pan:**  In this paper, a man, his wife, and his son traveled by train from Wuhan to Guangzhou.
+The man develops symptoms four days later.
+All three tested positive for the virus.
+The paper acknowledges that any one of those patients could have been the first one, then presumes that one of them must have infected the other two.
+The paper expresses concern that asymptomatic people may be unaware of their infection.